The unbounded Kasparov product by a differentiable module: The Kasparov module of an unbounded modular cycle

 \begin{remark} There is a much easier proof of Theorem \ref{t:kasmod} in the case where the unbounded modular cycle is \emph{Lipschitz regular} thus when the twisted commutator $|D| \pi(a) \De - \De \pi(a) |D| : \sD(D) \to X$ has a bounded extension for all $a \in \sA$.
 Indeed, it is then possible to follow \cite[Proposition 3.2]{CoMo:TST} more or less to the letter.
-It is however highly unclear whether the condition of Lipschitz regularity is compatible with the unbounded Kasparov product construction given in Section \ref{s:unbkaspro}.
-In fact, to our knowledge, this problem is not even decided in the case of the passage from $D$ to $\ov{g D g}$ (see Remark \ref{r:twispe} and \cite[Section 2.2]{CoMo:TST}).
-We have therefore in this text chosen to avoid the extra Lipschitz regularity condition altogether. \end{remark}
+It is however unclear whether the condition of Lipschitz regularity is compatible with the unbounded Kasparov product construction given in Section \ref{s:unbkaspro}.
+In fact, to our knowledge, this problem is not even well-understood in the case of the passage from $D$ to $\ov{g D g}$ (see Remark \ref{r:twispe} and \cite[Section 2.2]{CoMo:TST}).
+In this text, we have therefore chosen to avoid the extra Lipschitz regularity condition altogether. \end{remark}